NTIA/alignnet/README.md

 ```

 ## Preparing data for training
-When training with multiple datasets need to do some work preformatting different datasets to make them look the same.
+When training with multiple datasets some work must first be done to format them in a consistent manner so they can all be loaded in the same way.
-Make a csv that has subjective score in column called `MOS` and path to audio file in column called `audio_path`.
+For each dataset one must first make a csv that has subjective score in column called `MOS` and path to audio file in column called `audio_path`.
-If your `audio_net` model requires transformed data you can transform it prior to training with `pretransform_data.py` and store paths to those files in a column called `transform_path` (e.g., for MOSNet recommend a column called `stft_path`).
+If your `audio_net` model requires transformed data you can transform it prior to training with `pretransform_data.py` and store paths to those transformed representation files in a column called `transform_path` (e.g., for MOSNet recommend a column called `stft_path`).

 For each dataset split data with
 ```
 python split_labeled_data.py /path/to/data/file.csv --output-dir /datasetX/splits/path
 ```
+This generates `train.csv`, `valid.csv`, and `test.csv` in `/datasetX/splits/path`.
+Additional options for splitting can be seen via `python split_labeled_data.py --help`, including creating multiple independent splits and changing the amount of data placed into each split.

 ## General training commands